misspent/Random-Stuff/README.md

 ⛔ = Switch between it on/off/new playthrough

 **Other Categories / Bulk stuff / Noted**
--  `Ultimate GAMMA Gun Pack` - From GAMMA discord.
+-  `Ultimate GAMMA Gun Pack` - From G.A.M.M.A discord.
 Drag drop all folders into `G.A.M.M.A\mods` folder ✅
 -  [Update Modded Exes](https://github.com/themrdemonized/STALKER-Anomaly-modded-exes) ✅
 -  [x3 Performance tweaks](https://www.moddb.com/mods/stalker-anomaly/addons/x3-performance-tweaks) (I only used the Performance Alife.ltx & edited myself) ❌
+-  [Juan's Weapon Delivery Service](https://drive.google.com/drive/folders/1_AMbGEbJDT8zioOTtNcEY62SmyMEilqI) & [Image previews](https://imgur.com/a/juans-weapon-delivery-service-showcase-pictures-UQKgPwS) (from G.A.M.M.A discord server | Already in UGP) ❌

 **G.A.M.M.A Fixes**
 - Disable: `G.A.M.M.A.
 Free Zoom v3` ✅